dilipthelip/Spring_AOP/README.md

 Executed before method.
 Exception Prevents method to be executed.

+**After Advice:**

+Execute after the method exexutes successfully.

+**After Throwing Advice:**

+Executed if the method threw an exception.
+Exception will be proogated to the called

 SimpleAspectConfiguration -> This class acts as a Spring base class to create the Spring Beans by scanning the package.